 – Nuts, nut flours, and pure nut butters (no additives), excluding those listed under kitniyot (peanuts, sesame seeds, poppy seeds)

-– Dairy products, like cheese, yogurt, and kefir, are acceptable when they are not mixed with additives (like corn syrup).
+– Many dairy products, like cheese and yogurt, are acceptable when they are not mixed with additives (like corn syrup).
 Dairy products cannot be mixed with meat.
+If you’re strictly keeping kosher, always look for a Passover kosher hechsher.

 – Spices.
 Note that I do not consider spices like cumin and coriander to be kitniyot, so they may appear in Ashkenazi categories throughout the site.